John George (magician): Early years

 John George was born in Queen of Angels Hospital in Los Angeles, California, to mother Joanna Fancher and father Gary Fancher.
 His father was a teacher at Pioneer High School and worked part-time at Disneyland as a ride operator.
 John George got his initial interest in magic from his father, who would perform tricks for the family every year around Christmas.
 Also through his father, he was able to get free admittance into Disneyland, where he first met Dana Daniels, a strolling magician employed by the park.
 Seeing Daniels perform at the park and employee picnics further inspired John George's early interest in magic.

 John George attended California State University, Fullerton and graduated first in his class with a Bachelor of Fine Arts degree.
 He gave a commencement speech during his graduation ceremony.
-His original emphasis was in woodworking, with the goal of making magic props and illusions for magicians.
+His original emphasis was on woodworking, with the goal of making magic props and illusions for magicians.
 Under the guidance of Frank E. Cummings III, he crafted a wooden unicycle, which he sold to Irving Lipton, owner of the largest and most famous wood working collection in the world.
 After graduating, he worked for Carl Williams at Custom Magic, a designer of magical apparatuses for top magicians, including Lance Burton and David Copperfield.
 Some of the props that John George made for Custom Magic are in some of the finest collections of magic, including the collection of Robert Albo.
 After starting his career as a performer, John George has continued to build props for his own use.